We reopen to new members in April 2026

 "I got so much value from that webinar you hosted - it's so interesting to dive into this! it gave me a very clear idea of what I was doing and why - and how to change it to have fewer disagreements (or at least have the disagreement but manage it in an emotionally mature and responsible way instead of reverting to old habits!)"

 Sorrel is a trauma-informed relationship coach who works with people who feel stuck in their relationships - especially those who spent part of their childhood in boarding school.
-Drawing on her own experience of seven years in school, she offers both couples coaching and individual coaching for survivors and their partners.
+Drawing on her own experience of seven years as a boarder, she offers both couples coaching and individual coaching for survivors and their partners.

 Her coaching journey began in 2017 when she became an NLP Master Practitioner.
 Since then, she has trained with Jamie Smart to become a Certified Advanced CLARITY® Coach & Facilitator, and is a licensed One of Many™ women’s coach.
 In 2025, she qualified as a Relational Life Coach through the Relational Life Institute, giving her some unique tools to work with couples.